What is Hendra Virus?

 Is there a vaccine against Hendra available for horses?

-A vaccine against Hendra virus is currently available under permit from the Australian Pesticides and Veterinary Medicines Authority, through specially accredited veterinarians.
+There is a vaccine against Hendra virus available that is fully registered with the Australian Pesticides and Veterinary Medicines Authority, through specially accredited veterinarians.
 Horse owners moving horses to Queensland or northern New South Wales should consider vaccination, as well as horses from these areas that are to be introduced to Victoria.
 More information on the vaccine is available from the manufacturer at Health4horses and the APVMA.

 What to do if you suspect HeV in your horse?